Lori Costello,

 8:45 - 9:15 Students arrive: Students will be received by SIS staff and directed to the assigned room

-9:15 - 11:40 Work Session: Students will meet with SIS staff to list and discuss the days assignemnts.
+9:15 - 11:40 Work Session: Students will meet with SIS staff to list and discuss the days assignments.
 Materials from the referring school will be distributed, and students will begin work.

 11:40 - 12:00 Lunch: Students will be served lunch in the SIS room to which they have been assigned.